 Po Boy Factory — Mobile, AL

-If you’re looking for something with a little more flavor, be sure to head to Mobile and visit the Po Boy Factory.
+If you’re looking for something with a little more flavor, head to Mobile and visit the Po Boy Factory.
 This New Orleans style restaurant loves its creole and cajun seasoning, which gives its food that infamous New Orleans flavor.
 And don’t forget to try the “hot-damn” hot sauce!

 Attractions in Alabama